-Is Judy Buenoano one of the creepiest female serial killers ever?
+Is Judy Buenoano one of the creepiest female serial killers in America?

 Judy’s real name is Judias, which almost sounds like the sister to the traitor of Jesus Christ.
 It’s an awfully fitting name considering the series of betrayals Judy would carry out over the course of her life.